Friars Primary School and Day Care Privacy Notice

 - Exclusion – the reason for exclusion and the length of exclusion.

 - Information related to behaviour incidents – particularly those that involve homophobic or transphobic incidents and racial incidents.
 Behaviour incidents are logged at categorised based on the nature of the behaviour, e.g. name calling, physical aggression, initimidation, fighting etc.

-- Following a transfer to a new provide a record is kept of the follow on setting.
+- Following a transfer to a new provider a record may be kept of the above in our setting.

 Why we collect and use this information: